awesomegusS/JupyterHub-LMS-Integration/README.md

 ## Setup: JupyterHub (Tested in DigitalOcean Droplet - 4GB 2VCPUs)
 ### Setup Server Environment with JupyterHub

 1. Provision a Server/VPS machine**
 	- Set up a scalable server for the installation.

 2. Spin Up the Server and Connect to it
 	- Launch the server and ensure it is accessible.

 3. Install Updates
 	Update the installed packages and dependencies:
 	```bash
 	sudo apt update && sudo apt upgrade
 	```

 4. Install `python`, `virtual env`:
 	```bash
 	sudo apt install python3 python3-venv
 	```
 5. Add a new system user:
 	```bash
 	sudo adduser newuser
 	```
 6. Edit new user `sudoers` file:
-	- Edit the `sudoers` file to allow specific privileges:
+	- Edit the `sudoers` file to make `newuser` a super user and allow specific privileges:
 	```bash
 	sudo visudo
 	```